Prerequisites for MIGs

 To create a regional instance template, use the gcloud beta compute instance-templates create command.

-gcloud beta compute instance-templates create INSTANCE_TEMPLATE_NAME \
+gcloud compute instance-templates create INSTANCE_TEMPLATE_NAME \

 --machine-type=MACHINE_TYPE \